Manual Installation

 Starting SRM

-For version 2023.12.5 or later, if SRM is being deployed behind a proxy that is using HTTPS, it is recommended to set the prop auth.cookie.secure
+For version 2023.12.5 or later, if SRM is being deployed behind a proxy that is using HTTPS, it is recommended to set the prop auth.cookie.secure to true.
+This will allow the secure flag on the session cookie to be set and passed along through HTTPS via the proxy.

 Once everything is configured, start the database and Tomcat (make sure the